PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 16:44:00
+Last updated: 2024-04-07 16:44:34
-Random Quote: Frustration and boredom are great motivators to seek out other pleasures.
-Human behavior is quite predictable. - Virginia Wilson
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson